alexandra-hanson/alexandra-hanson.github.io/csci-5611/project3/index.md

 ### Simulation : "Walking"

-I hesitate to call this walking since I wasn't able to get this work with joint limits.
+I hesitate to call this walking since I wasn't able to get this to work with joint limits.
 However, my IK system does move across the screen by changing the root of the skeleton based on which node is currently touching the floor, so this should be considered moving IK.